qwegssg/Patatap-Clone/README.md

-## Then, let's create our own beautiful music simply by tapping the 26 keys over the keyboard!
+## Then, let's create our own beautiful music simply by tapping our keyboard!